tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology/faq.md

 </details>

 <details>
-	<summary>I use my personal device to check my TXST email.
+	<summary>I use my personal device to check my A&M System member email.
 Does it have to be enrolled in my institution's device management software?</summary>

 	No. Device management only applies to institution-owned devices.
 </details>